International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 4. The on-premise evaluation shall include at least an evaluation of the procedures on the premises of the applicant or its subcontractors.
 5. In the case of component certification, appropriate functional and security tests are conducted.
 6. The evaluation covers all requirements of the IDS for the selected certification level.
 7. The evaluation should be carried out on a sample basis.
-In relation to a request (e.g. secure passwords), a sample of activities is to be evaluated in order to fulfil a requirement (e.g. password length).
+In relation to a request (e.g. secure passwords), a sample of activities is to be evaluated in order to fulfill a requirement (e.g. password length).
 With regard to the implementation of individual activities, a sample of elements (e.g. individual passwords) shall be evaluated.
 8. The sample shall be selected in such a way that the evaluation of the selected activities or elements provides an indication of the compliance with the requirement.

 ### §3.4 Recognition of certificates
 1. The certification body shall recognize relevant certificates for the object of evaluation or individual components thereof.
 The evaluation of the covered criteria for the component named in the certificate is then not necessary.
-However, it is necessary to evaluate criteria not covered by this certificate as well as the interaction of the recognised component with other components, in particular the interfaces relevant to that interaction.
+However, it is necessary to evaluate criteria not covered by this certificate as well as the interaction of the recognized component with other components, in particular the interfaces relevant to that interaction.
 2. If the applicant seeks recognition, the evaluation facility shall evaluate without delay whether and to what extent recognition can be granted.
 3. The evaluation facility shall ask the certification body for a preliminary ruling on the recognition of certificates.
 The request shall be accompanied at least by the particulars and documents referred to in § 3.2 (4).

 ### §3.5 Assessment and evaluation report
 1. On the basis of the evaluation, the evaluator shall prepare an assessment of the operational environment\'s or the component\'s compliance with the requirements of the IDS in relation to a specific certification level.
-This requires both an assessment of the fulfilment of the individual requirements of the IDS and of the fulfilment of the requirements of the IDS as a whole, each relating to a specific certification level.
+This requires both an assessment of the fulfillment of the individual requirements of the IDS and of the fulfillment of the requirements of the IDS as a whole, each relating to a specific certification level.
 2. If individual organizational requirements of the IDS certification for the certification level applied for are not met, these may be offset by other measures if the operational environment or the component thereby achieves the overall level of protection of the certification level applied for.
 If the evaluation facility accepts such compensation, this shall be justified separately to the certification body in the statement of the overall result.
 3. The evaluation facility shall draw up an evaluation report on the basis of the evaluation.
 The audit report shall include at least the following information:
 * a. the subject matter of the audit;
 * b. a description of the timing and scope of the audit, including the locations and premises where the audit was conducted;
-* c. a brief description of the implementation of each IDS requirement;
+* c. a brief description ( a few sentences or keywords) of the implementation of each IDS requirement;
-* d. the reasoned assessment regarding the fulfilment or non-compliance of the individual IDS requirements for the certification level concerned;
+* d. the reasoned assessment regarding the fulfillment or non-compliance of the individual IDS requirements for the certification level concerned;
-* e. the measures by which the evaluation facility has verified the fulfilment, in particular information on the evaluation method pursuant to § 3.3 paras.
+* e. the measures by which the evaluation facility has verified the fulfillment, in particular information on the evaluation method pursuant to § 3.3 paras.
 2 to 6 and - if necessary for understanding - a justification for its use;
 * f. the indication of the certificates to be recognized as well as a statement on the evaluation of the interaction of the components;
 * g. a justification of the equivalence of certificates to be recognized within the meaning of § 4.5.
-* h. the overall result with regard to the fulfilment or non-fulfilment of the IDS requirements for a specific certification level;
+* h. the overall result with regard to the fulfillment or non-fulfillment of the IDS requirements for a specific certification level;
 * i.the justification of the overall result;
 * j. a list of the audited documentation;
 * k. the declaration of the applicant in accordance with section 3.2(3);